 We all know the joy that comes with riding a motorcycle on the open road.
 However, with every ride comes an uncertain danger that comes along with it.
 In fact, about 5,000 motorcycle fatalities were recorded in 2019.
 Although these stats do sound scary they shouldn’t discourage you from riding a motorcycle.
-Here’s 6 ways to become a better motorcycle rider.
+Here are 6 ways to become a better motorcycle rider.

 1. Practice, Practice & Practice

-If you’re a new rider then practice how to take off and come to a stop.
-The hardest part about riding a motorcycle is putting it into first gear and taking off, but that’s if your bike is a manual transmission.
+If you’re a new rider, then practice how to take off and come to a stop.
+The hardest part about riding a motorcycle is putting it into first gear and taking it off, but that’s if your bike is a manual transmission.
 Practice such a thing at an empty parking lot or even consider taking classes.
 The next thing to practice is how to do safe turns.

 2. Don’t Lane Split